 Then she told me the back story.
 She became my client in mid-January, after being laid off in December from a position she had for more than 18 years.

-The resume went together well and we showcased some great accomplishments.
+The resume went together as we showcased some great accomplishments.
 She told stories well and we had a specific target for her search.
-We also positioned the resume to be multi-functional so she could apply for other similar opportunities in her field.
+We positioned the resume to be multi-functional so she could apply for other similar opportunities in her field.
 At the time, she seemed to grasp the concept of networking.

 Then I didn’t hear from her until a few weeks ago.
 After she met with me initially in January, she struggled.
 Buoyant when she left, later she didn’t have instantaneous results.
 She wondered if she made a mistake investing in a professional resume when she had other bills to pay.

 The impact of losing the job after so many years of playing a major role with her organization hit her hard.
 Depression set in and just as the commercials depict, she detached from reality.

 A highly attractive individual, she had high standards both personally and professionally.
 Noted as one who prided herself on clean living spaces, she let everything dissolve as she hardly dragged herself out of bed in the morning and found it hard to shower or do laundry.

 She wondered if she would ever find another job